Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Introduction

-The minimal case, which is known as the Minimal Composite Higgs model, based on $SO(5)/SO(4)$ ~\cite{Agashe:2004rs,Panico:2011pw,Matsedonskyi:2012ym} predicts only one pNGB scalar.
-Depending upon the Global symmetry, the non-minimal scenarios predict new composite pNGB scalars.
-The popular non-minimal composite Higgs Scenarios are $SU(4)/ Sp(4)$ \cite{Bennett:2017kga}, $SO(6)/SO(5)$~\cite{Banerjee:2017qod,Banerjee:2017wmg}, $SU(4)^{2}/SU(4)$ \cite{Ma:2015gra} etc. These models not only offer a very rich scalar spectrum, they also predict many observations such as flavor changing neutral currents~\cite{Ma:2015gra}, dark matter~\cite{Cai:2020njb}, baryon asymmetry in the universe~\cite{Bruggisser:2018mus}, anomalous magnetic moment measurements~\cite{Doff:2015nru} etc. Moreover, these scalars exhibit unique decay modes.
+The minimal case, which is known as the Minimal Composite Higgs model, based on $SO(5)/SO(4)$ ~\cite{Agashe:2004rs,Panico:2011pw,Matsedonskyi:2012ym,Ferretti:2013kya} predicts only one pNGB scalar.
+Depending upon the global symmetry, the non-minimal scenarios predict new composite pNGB scalars.
+For example, in $SO(6)/SO(5)$~\cite{Banerjee:2017qod,Banerjee:2017wmg}, two pNGB scalars are obtained.
+In other popular non-minimal Composite Higgs Models such as $SU(4)/ Sp(4)$ \cite{Bennett:2017kga}, $SU(5)/ SO(5)$\cite{Dugan:1984hq}, $SU(4)^{2}/SU(4)$ \cite{Ma:2015gra} etc., the breaking is introduced by the dynamics of the strong sector fermions \cite{Sanz:2017tco}.
+These models not only offer a very rich scalar spectrum, they also predict many observations such as flavor changing neutral currents~\cite{Ma:2015gra}, dark matter~\cite{Cai:2020njb}, baryon asymmetry in the universe~\cite{Bruggisser:2018mus}, anomalous magnetic moment measurements~\cite{Doff:2015nru} etc. Moreover, these scalars exhibit unique decay modes.
 Thus, the signatures of these pNGB scalars may or may not match with the standard searches of the exotic scalars performed by the LHC~\cite{ATLAS:2021jol,Cacciapaglia:2022bax}.